XPEHO/YAKI/yaki_admin_backend/CONTRIBUTING.md

 The `application.properties` file provides a template for creating an environment configuration file.
 It contains a list of environment variables and their default values, which can be used as a starting point for creating a `application.properties` file.

+The `application.properties` file is used to store sensitive information and other configuration settings that should not be hard-coded in the application code.
+We recommend that you copy `application.properties.sample` to `application.properties` and customize it with your own configuration settings.

+# env.sample

+Create a file `env.sample` in folder yaki_docker for to run the docker compose:

+The `env.sample` file provides a template for creating an environment configuration file.
+It contains a list of environment variables and their default values, which can be used as a starting point for creating a `.env` file.

-The `application.properties` file is used to store sensitive information such as API keys, database credentials, and other configuration settings that should not be hard-coded in the application code.
-We recommend that you copy `application.properties.sample` to `application.properties` and customize it with your own configuration settings
+The `.env` file is used to store sensitive information such as API keys, database credentials, and other configuration settings that should not be hard-coded in the application code.
+We recommend that you copy `env.sample` to `.env` and customize it with your own configuration settings.

 # Contributing to YAKI